 This wood tray can have multiple uses whether you use if for display purposes or for carrying breakfast in bed or even a decorative way to prop up your computer screen on your desk!

 I hope this little tutorial was helpful whether you were wanting to know how to strip paint from wood or wanting to make a wood tray!
-Have a terrific day and be sure to subscribe for 10% off your purchase in our new shop, This Full Life Co.!
+For more on our home, visit me on Instagram!

 You may also be interested in: